 This note applies to users of Spring Cloud Stream 1.1.0.RELEASE only.
-Spring Cloud Stream 1.1.0.RELEASE used the table name schema for storing Schema objects, which is a keyword in a number of database implementations.
-To avoid any conflicts in the future, starting with 1.1.1.RELEASE we have opted for the name SCHEMA_REPOSITORY for the storage table.
-Any Spring Cloud Stream 1.1.0.RELEASE users that are upgrading are advised to migrate their existing schemas to the new table before upgrading.
+Spring Cloud Stream 1.1.0.RELEASE used the table name, schema, for storing Schema objects.
+Schema is a keyword in a number of database implementations.
+To avoid any conflicts in the future, starting with 1.1.1.RELEASE, we have opted for the name SCHEMA\REPOSITORY for the storage table.
+Any Spring Cloud Stream 1.1.0.RELEASE users who upgrade should migrate their existing schemas to the new table before upgrading.